anchore/harbor-scanner-adapter/README.md

 Click "Test Connection" and should work.
 You can now click "Add" to complete the setup.

+## Development

+If you have skaffold installed it can be used against a local k8s install for dev.
+Running `skaffold dev` will build the adapter with ko and deploy using the manifest file at k8s/harbor-adapter-anchore-skaffold.yaml.
+Any changes will then be live deployed to local k8s for testing.

 ## Special Thanks

 Special thanks to the following for their help with the prototype adapter implementation that inspired this work: